Cognition, not emotion, precipitates the biology that drives behavior!

 “Goddess, sing me the anger, of Achilles, Peleus’ son, that fatal anger that brought countless sorrows on the Greeks and sent many valiant souls of warriors down to Hades, leaving their bodies as spoil for dogs and carrion birds: for thus was the will of Zeus brought to fulfilment” (Homer, 800-700/2009).
 With these beginning words written almost 3000 years ago, Homer’s Iliad linguistically sabotaged hundreds of millions of years of emotional evolution.
-The civilized arena was staged for aberrant emotion driving destructive behavior needing emotional regulation and control because of emotional dysregulation and disorder.
-Emotions-as-effect theory reconstructs the evolutionary bases of good- and bad-feeling emotions as the perception, by consciousness, of biochemical physiology within the body and the brain precipitated by an evolved and nurtured cognitive neural circuitry.
+The civilized arena was staged for aberrant emotion driving destructive behavior.
+In turn, this destructive behavior arising from emotional dysregulation and disorder required emotional regulation and control.
+Emotions-as-effect theory reconstructs the evolutionary bases of good- and bad-feeling emotions as the perception, by consciousness, of a biochemical physiology within the body and the brain precipitated by an evolved and nurtured cognitive neural circuitry.
 Emotions, feelings, and moods are perceptions of an internal state of biology precipitated by cognition.
 Homer’s emotions, feelings, and moods are a carefully nurtured neurolinguistic cognitive construct of the mind.
 Contrary to the linguistics of Homer, emotions are not causal, and they are neither destructive nor constructive; rather, they are indicators of the presence of very real destructive and constructive – and causal – cognitive behaviors.
-The correlations between cognition, a biochemical physiology of the brain and body, good- and bad-feeling emotions, and consciousness are a result of millions of years of evolutionary survival for the health and well-being of the individual.
+The correlations among cognition, a biochemical physiology of the brain and body, good- and bad-feeling emotions, and consciousness are a result of millions of years of evolutionary survival for the health and well-being of the individual.
 The question is, how will today’s ever-changing technical and political cultures and societies understand, nurture, and develop these same necessary correlations?

 Keywords: cognition; evolution; emotional regulation; linguistics; well-being